quantify-os/quantify-core/docs/tutorials/Tutorial 3. Adaptive Measurements.rst

+.. _adaptive_tutorial:

 Tutorial 3.
 Adaptive Measurements
 ==================================

-Following this Tutorial requires familiarity with the **core concepts** of Quantify, we **highly recommended** to consult the (short) *User guide* before proceeding (see Quantify documentation).
+Following this Tutorial requires familiarity with the **core concepts** of Quantify, we **highly recommended** to consult the (short) :ref:`usage`.
 If you have some difficulties following the tutorial it might be worth reviewing the *User guide*!

 We **highly recommended** to first follow :ref:`Tutorial 1.
 Controlling a basic experiment using MeasurementControl` and :ref:`Tutorial 2.
 Advanced capabilities of the MeasurementControl`.